ReginaAbena19/Console-Finances/README.md

 ## Workflow
-I committed straight to main with very clear commit messages and history I used ES6 JavaScript hence the change from var to let I used temporal literals as an alternative to concatination for greater readability
+I committed straight to main with very clear commit messages and history I used ES6 JavaScript hence the change from var to let I used temporal literals as an alternative to concatination for greater readability and to format the final result using multi-line strings & expressions

 ## Installation